Set up database auditing

 -

-- Excludes matching roles; includes all others.
+excluded_roles: Excludes matching roles, and includes all others.

 Match roles using a comma-separated list of names.

-Events of all roles except for dse_admin
+For example, the following configuration captures events of all roles except for dse_admin and jim:

 audit_logging_options: